-Even when a person can no longer communicate and their memory fails them they are still human and they still have the same needs.
+Even when people have difficulty communicating and/or their memory fails, them they are still human and they still have the same needs.

 People need people

 Humans are social creatures.
 We need to interact with others.
-Frequently when a person is confused and when they speak they make no sense, SOME caregivers tend not to talk to the confused person.
-SOME caregivers tend to just bark orders and the confused person.
+Frequently when a person is confused, when they speak they make no sense.
+SOME caregivers tend not to talk to the confused person.
+SOME caregivers tend to just bark orders at the confused person.
 In the above mentioned book (Validation Breakthrough) a technique is outlined called “Validation”.
 It shows how to pick out key words and repeat them back to the confused person.
 The book also explains how to mirror facial expression, tone of voice and emotions.
 At times it might help to present the opposite facial expression, tone of voice and emotions.
 For instance when the confuse person appears afraid or mad it might help if the caregiver uses a soothing voice and a concerned facial expression.
-When these techniques are utilized the care giver is able to establish radiometry lines of communication with the confused person, thus fulfilling some of the physiological needs of the confused person.
+When these techniques are utilized the care giver is able to establish rudimentary lines of communication with the confused person, thus fulfilling some of the Psycho-social needs of the confused person.

 This is an example of how one of these validation conversations could go:

 Confused person: You rodeo on nurse tree.
 (The confused person looks upset)

 Caregiver: Rodeo?
 (The care giver uses a concerned facial expression and voice)